-We believe there is an obligation to accurately and responsibly acknowledge the unceded land our institution is built upon.
-We recognize that American Indian, Native American, indigenous, First Peoples, First Nations, and aboriginal communities are present and alive today, and are not mere relics of history.
+We believe it is our obligation to accurately and responsibly acknowledge the unceded land our institution is built upon.
+We recognize that American Indian, Native American, Indigenous, First Peoples, First Nations, and Aboriginal communities are present and alive today, and are not relics of history.

-Burlington Player's CODIAD and Outreach is committed to using its institutional positionality to amplify the histories and livelihoods of indigenous peoples and to work toward dismantling the ongoing legacies of settler colonialism.
+The Burlington Players is committed to using its institutional positionality to amplify the histories and livelihoods of Indigenous Peoples, and to work toward dismantling the ongoing legacies of settler colonialism.

 Individually, you can take your first steps in honoring indigenous and native lands by learning more about the land you currently live on and occupy.
 Take this step by visiting Native Land Digital’s interactive Native Land map.
 The map does not represent or intend to represent official or legal boundaries of any indigenous nations, and is an ongoing project.